cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 ## How can I survive SIGKILL, then?

-While the above approach is nice and self contained and serves most use cases for testing, its major downside is that it doesn't survive a SIGKILL, as SIGKILL is always a deadly signal, and cannot be caught in userspace.
-In order to survive that, we need to find a callsite which sets `TASK_UNINTERRUPTIBLE` without `TASK_KILLABLE`.
+While the above approach is nice and self contained and serves most use cases for testing, its major downside is that it doesn't survive a `SIGKILL`, as `SIGKILL` is always a deadly signal, and cannot be caught in userspace.
+In order to survive that, we need to find a way from userspace to enter a state which sets `TASK_UNINTERRUPTIBLE` without `TASK_KILLABLE`.

 Those of you who have worked in the storage space may also know about disk and filesystem snapshots.
 Linux has, over time, added support for these kinds of